Zig is an open-source programming language designed for robustness,

 - Order independent top level declarations.

 - Friendly toward package maintainers.
-Reproducible build, bootstrapping process carefully documented.
-Issues filed by package maintainers are considered especially important.
+Reproducible build, 3-step bootstrapping process.

 - Cross-compiling is a first-class use case.